wp-plugins/a-year-before/readme.txt

 == Uninstall ==
 Deactivate the plugin, then select "delete" in the plugin-panel.
 The files *and* the options of this plugin will be deleted.
 Thank you for using "a year before". ;-)

+== Upgrade Notice ==

+= 0.9 =
+Set number of articles shown in the list

 == Changelog ==

+= 0.9 =

+* set number of articles to be listet
+* various fixes
+* changed url to my blog - http://herrthees.de is my new blog for programming, design, journalism, etc

 = 0.8 =